dstodev/factorio-server/README.md

 The server uses the following ports:

-- `UDP 8211` (Game)
+- `UDP 25565` (Game)
 - `TCP 25575` (RCON)

 These ports are configurable in `./docker/.env`.

 ## Start server

+You will need a Forge installer for your required version in `./cfg/`.
+You can get one [here](https://files.minecraftforge.net/net/minecraftforge/forge/), and should look like e.g. `./cfg/forge-1.12.2-14.23.5.2860-installer.jar`

 This script will download the server files and start the server.
-After starting for the first time, you do not need to use the `--update` flag unless you want to update the server files.
+After starting for the first time, you do not need to use the `--update` flag unless you are updating the server files.
 `./script/start-server.sh --update`

 ## Stop server